-Just let me tell you just why I want to eat here someday.
+Just let me tell you just why I want to eat and spend more time here someday.

-Situated in a former 17th century Moorish palace, Restaurant Casa do Alentjo is popular simply because of the atmosphere and surroundings.
-Once a palace, it’s since been used as a school, casino and now a restaurant.
-Locals come to relax here, play cards and read a newspaper.
-Cultural events are also held on premises from time-to-time.
+Situated in a former 17th-century Moorish palace, Restaurant Casa do Alentejo is popular simply because of the atmosphere and surroundings.
+Once a palace, it’s since been used as a school, casino, and now, a restaurant.
+Locals come to relax here, play cards, and read a newspaper.
+Cultural events are also held on the premises from time to time.

 I was lucky enough to be able to do a quick inspection of the restaurant while on a walking tour.
-I didn’t want to leave.
-I wanted to stay for the afternoon, sip some vino verde and learn more about the history of the place.
+I really didn’t want to leave.
+I just wanted to stay for the afternoon, sip some cold vino verde, and learn more about the history of the place.

 Restaurant Casa do Alentjo Interior

+The interior has walls adorned with murals, stained glass windows, and high ceilings.
+There’s even a ballroom.
 When you arrive, you feel as if you’ve entered paradise.
-A sanctuary in the the busy city of hot and sexy Lisbon.
+A sanctuary in the busy city of hot and sexy Lisbon.